RoshaRahimi/DataStack/README.md

 DataStack is a comprehensive Docker Compose project designed to provide a robust and versatile stack for managing and analyzing data.
 This stack brings together various services, each playing a crucial role in different stages of the data lifecycle.

 ## Overview
 In the ever-evolving landscape of data management and analytics, DataStack stands out as a powerful solution.
 Leveraging Docker Compose, this project seamlessly integrates different services to handle various aspects of the data journey, from ingestion to analysis.
+This project contains different services, and its architecture can be divided into four parts:

+- Ingestion: There is a Python script that serves as an ingestor to ingest sample data into the MySQL database, which serves as the production database.

+- Change Data Capture: Changes in the data are captured using Debezium and stored in Kafka topics.

+- Live Data Access Access: The ClickHouse database connects to Kafka to read data from the topics.
+Based on the data, some views are created to provide live insights.

+- Historical Data: Initially, the data is stored in MinIO.
+Then, a PySpark application extracts and transforms the data, loading it into another bucket in MinIO.
+Finally, another PySpark application loads this transformed data directly from MinIO into ClickHouse as historical data.

 ## Kafka and Debezium
 DataStack relies on Apache Kafka and Debezium for its data streaming and change data capture capabilities.
 Kafka, a distributed event streaming platform, provides a scalable and fault-tolerant foundation for real-time data processing.
 Debezium, a distributed platform for CDC, enables the streaming of database changes into Kafka topics, ensuring a reliable and up-to-date data pipeline.